Loyalty Program Development Cost: 2026 Complete Guide

 Key Takeaways

-The loyalty program cost is not just the build; it includes first-year total ownership including integrations, hosting, marketing, and support typically runs $30,000–$80,000 for a mid-range program.
+- The loyalty program cost is not just the build.
+First-year total ownership, including integrations, hosting, marketing, and support, typically runs $30,000–$80,000 for a mid-range program.

 Here's the real reason brands like Harley-Davidson and McDonald's invest heavily in loyalty programs: the unit economics make sense.